Editors

 christopheradams.io

 Christopher Adams is an art producer and computer programmer based in Taipei.
-He builds software for the web, blockchain, and distributed systems, and works as a photographer and visual artist across film, digital, and algorithmic pipelines—often picturing artists, exhibitions, and audiences (relational portraiture).
-Past collaborations include projects with Jun Yang, Yao Jui-Chung, and Joi Ito.
-For SCALE he designed (UN)LOCKED: Memories of Wuhan and contributed to SCALE Multiplier.
+He builds software for the web, blockchain, and distributed systems, and works as a photographer and visual artist across film, digital, and AI—often picturing artists, exhibitions, and audiences (relational portraiture).
+Past projects include Launch Stage (Taipei Dangdai), All the Color in the World with Jun Yang, Altar Space with Yao Jui-Chung, and FREESOULS with Joi Ito; his work has appeared at MoCA Taipei, Ars Electronica, transmediale, and related venues.
+For SCALE he designed (UN)LOCKED: Memories of Wuhan (2021, CC0), contributed to SCALE Multiplier, and builds open archive tools—including the ArtCrimes site at graffiti.org for the Fabricatorz network.

 On SCALE: Wuhan · Multiplier — Canny Valley